Yorkshire Geological Society Medals and Distinctions

 Criteria: Awarded by the Yorkshire Geological Society as an acknowledgement of distinguished contributions to, or to work bearing upon knowledge, of the stratigraphy or palaeontology of the North of England.

-Colin Speakman’s new biography ‘John Phillips - Yorkshire’s traveller through time’ can be purchased from our sales page
+Colin Speakman’s biography ‘John Phillips - Yorkshire’s traveller through time’ can be purchased from our sales page

 A brief biography is published on the Yorkshire Philosophical Society website here.